GOSIjnr/my-portfolio/README.md

 > 🔧 **Backend Overview**
 >
-> A small API built with C# runs in a Docker container and is deployed to a platform like Render, Railway, or similar.
-It accepts form submissions and relays them to an email delivery service (e.g., Resend, SendGrid, Mailgun).
-The API response follows a standard wrapper format:
+> A small API built with C# runs in a Docker container and is deployed to a platform like **Render**, **Railway**, or other container-friendly services.
+It accepts form submissions and relays them to an email delivery provider such as **Resend**, **SendGrid**, or **Mailgun**.
+>
+> To prevent abuse, a honeypot is used on the frontend, and the backend applies IP rate limits and cooldowns.
+>
+> API responses use a consistent wrapper structure like:
 >
 > ```json
 > {